cnbbooks/lfe-sicp/ch2/hierarchical-structures.md

 * ``count-leaves/1`` of a leaf is 1.

-Here is the complete procedure:
+Here is the complete function:

 ```lisp
 (defun count-leaves